 But he has uniquely provided the essential details from which the future of American efforts to bring about coexistence between Israel and the Arabs will proceed.
-And he is largely correct in both his assertion that an international consensus on the nature of a fair settlement is gradually isolating Israel and that "peace in the Middle East . . . will require a resolute [American president ready to undertake arduous decisions, prepared to encourage the forces of conciliation in both Israel and Araby and resolved. when necessary, to apply strong pressure upon Israel for the sake of concessions that will produce peace.
+And he is largely correct in both his assertion that an international consensus on the nature of a fair settlement is gradually isolating Israel and that "peace in the Middle East . . . will require a resolute [American] president ready to undertake decisions, prepared arduous encourage the forces of conciliation in and resolved. both Israel and Araby when necessary, to apply strong pressure upon Israel for the sake of concessions that will produce peace.
 It will all be very difficult, but the alternatives of war and radical upheaval will be much worse."